top of page

 Wonder_edited.jpg

-Children develop their will and agency through their intrinsically motivated play.
-They flourish through relationships that nurture their head, hearts and hands, gently growing their creativity, capability and confidence.
-21st century learners need to be resilient, divergent thinkers, who can solve problems through creative and innovative thinking.
-Future citizens embrace a reverence for others and the natural works though knowing that ‘life is beautiful.’
-Children experience that ‘life is good’ though feeling nurtured and safe, which are the catalyst for developing the ethics of service, responsibility and care.
+Children develop their will and agency through intrinsically motivated play.
+They flourish in relationships that nurture their heads, hearts, and hands—gently fostering creativity, capability, and confidence.
+As 21st-century learners, they need to be resilient, divergent thinkers who can solve problems through creative and innovative approaches.
+Future citizens must cultivate a reverence for others and the natural world, grounded in the understanding that life is beautiful.
+Children come to experience that life is good when they feel nurtured by safe conditions that serve as the foundation for developing ethics of service, responsibility, and care.

 IMG-1875.jpg